zaplatynski/second-hand-log/README.md

 ```
 How to do that please refer to the official developer documentation at the [FSDevTools](https://github.com/e-Spirit/FSDevTools/) for resolving FirstSpirit dependencies such as the FirstSpirit Access API.

-If you need to specify an *other FirstSpirit version* you can bypass the built-in version like this:
+If you need to specify an *other FirstSpirit version* (e.g. 5.2.212 instead of 5.2.313) you can bypass the built-in version like this:
 ```
 mvn clean verify -Dfirstspirit.version=5.2.212
 ```